sulu/sulu-docs/book/templates.rst

 ..
 Caution::

     A template is shown in the dropdown only if both the XML and the Twig file exist!
-If it is not, double-check the directories ``app/Resources/templates/pages`` and ``app/Resources/views/templates``.
+If you can't see your template, double-check the directories ``app/Resources/templates/pages`` and ``app/Resources/views/templates``.

 The name displayed in the dropdown is configured in the ``<meta>`` section of